-Khaliela Wright grew up near Sandpoint, Idaho, where she learned to love the great outdoors.
+Khaliela Wright grew up near Sandpoint, Idaho as a free-range wild-child, running willy-nilly through forest and field, not to mention, splashing about in many of Bonner County’s watering holes.
+These experiences fostered and early and abiding love for the great outdoors.
 After high school, she attended the University of Idaho and Washington State University, earning degrees from both.
-This left her highly conflicted over who to root for during the annual football game between the border rivals, but she resolved that inner conflict by simply rooting for both teams.
+This left her highly conflicted over who to root for during the annual football game between the border rivals.
+She resolved that inner conflict by simply rooting for both teams.

-After university, Khaliela went on to teach college level economics courses and has several published works in the field (which are not nearly as interesting to read as fiction.)
+After university, Khaliela spent several years teaching college-level economics courses and has multiple published works in the field (which are not nearly as interesting to read as fiction.)
 Currently, she is employed with the U.S. Census Bureau, gathering information on housing vacancy rates, cost and standard of living, and income and employment trends in the Idaho panhandle.

-Khaliela lives in Potlatch, Idaho surrounded by a bevy of feral cats.
-Unwilling to become known as ‘The Cat Lady of Potlatch,’ she has an ambitious program designed to trap them and foist them onto other people.
+Khaliela lives in rural Idaho, surrounded by a bevy of feral cats.
+Unwilling to become known as ‘The Cat Lady of Potlatch,’ she traps any who dare take up residence on her property and foists them onto other people.
 (She would appreciate it if you would call the Latah County Commissioners and tell them they need to focus on animal control since the local animal shelter refuses to take stray or feral animals, which has left her wondering just what the hell the animal shelter is for.)

 Contact Khaliela by using the form below: